 My main dish, Vegan Corned Beef and Cabbage, was such a huge hit that I plan to make it regularly from now on.
 I’m not usually a fan of processed fake meats–they’re only slightly more healthy in my opinion than their meaty counterparts–so I tend to use them sparingly.
 But once in a while a packaged product like Lightlife Steak-Style Smart Strips can come in handy, and they turned out to be very good in this recipe.
 But then again, any meat substitute would taste great cooked with fresh vegetables and covered in a savory gravy.
 This is really comfort food of the highest order!

 Vegan Corned Beef and Cabbage

 This dish is not only delicious, but it’s remarkably low in fat and calories.
 Don’t wait for a special occasion to serve it!

-6-8 ounces vegetarian “beef” or seitan or reconstituted TVP chunks (I used Lightlife Strips)
+- 6-8 ounces vegetarian “beef” or seitan (I used Lightlife Strips)